Josi was in VOC about four years ago, went on trips, and made some amazing VOC videos., which you can find here:

 Ben, Nick, Lea on the way home from the Obelisk

 The next problem, the scorching hot weather, we dealt with by starting up the trail at 6 am Monday.
-Considering the weather, we decided that the hot springs would be a good enough destination for Monday.
+Considering the weather, we decided that the pools would be a good enough destination for Monday.
 We got there around noon.

 Roland, thinking about getting wet